sohaib1khan/Portfolio_With_Go/content/TechStack.md

 > _"Mastering the penguin-powered OS."_

 - 6+ years of expertise across distributions like **Debian**, **Ubuntu**, **CentOS**, and more.
-- Skills include server setups, networking, package management, and security optimization.
+- TechStack include server setups, networking, package management, and security optimization.

 ---